 Vitamin E 10 IU

-Vitamin E can be found in foods such as vegetable oils, cereals, eggs, wheat germ oil, poultry and in fruits.
-Vitamin E is a powerful antioxidant that dissolves in fat and is used to treat respiratory infections, skin disorders, premenstrual syndrome, and is required for the proper function of organs in the body.
+Vitamin E can be found in foods such as vegetable oils, cereals, eggs, wheat germ oil, poultry, and fruits.
+Vitamin E is a powerful antioxidant that dissolves in fat and is used to treat respiratory infections, skin disorders, premenstrual syndrome.
+It is required for the proper function of organs in the body.

 Selenium 20 mcg

 An extract from a fern found in Central America that’s commonly found in UV-focused supplements like Sunsafe Rx.
-Some research suggests that this extract can be beneficial to take prior to sun exposure and can reduce the reddening of the skin and prevent skin damage.
+Some research suggests that this extract can be beneficial to take before sun exposure and can reduce the reddening of the skin and prevent skin damage.

 Part of the carotenoid family, Lycopene is a bright red, phytochemical found in various vegetables and fruits like tomatoes, watermelons, guavas, papayas, and grapefruit.
 It’s high in antioxidants that help fight free-radicals in the body.